This soup reminds me of summering on the East Coast beaches: Seafood Chowder

 - 2 cups light cream or half and half cream

-- In a small bowl, combine flour with 1/2 cup water.
-Mix until smooth.
-Stir this mixture into the soup.
+- In a small bowl, combine flour with ½ cup water.
+Mix until smooth, then stir this mixture into the soup.
 Heat and stir until slightly thickened.
 Taste, and add salt and pepper as needed for seasoning.